samouraiworld/gnolove/README.md

 In the future, contributors will be paid automatically for their contributions on the blockchain project, using different data prodivers prooving valuable contributions, and a decentralized reviewing organization.

-### Gnolove Experimentation
+### Gnolove
-Our goal with this project is to experiment a creative "overview dashboard" to see the [Gnoland](https://github.com/gnolang) project development efforts, contributors activities, and access to the data with a efficient way.
+Gnolove is a scoreboard for the Gno chain that showcases contributors, open‑source repositories, activity and development efforts across the Gnoland ecosystem.
+Our aim is to make all this data in easily accessible.

-It could be useful later for the organization (community, managers, etc.) to access the information, but main goals right now are :
+Main goals right now are :
 - boost developers motivation to join the movement! 🏆
 - create a fun community experience! 🥇
 - offer an alternative option to visualize activity! 📊